cculianu/electrumx/docs/environment.rst

   Bandwidth usage is gradually reduced over time by "refunding" a proportional part of the limit every now and then.

+  Note from ElectronX maintainers: Despite what the above paragraph claims, there is nothing in the codebase for rate-limiting abusive clients via sleep calls or any such thing.

 .. envvar:: SESSION_TIMEOUT